mediadrop/mediadrop/doc/install/apache-fastcgi.rst

    tells Apache which requests to send to our FastCGI script

 ``mediacore.fcgi``
-   the FastCGI script, uses flup to run mediacore
+   the FastCGI script, uses flup to run MediaCore CE

 ``flup``
-   provides a WSGI interface for mediacore to get data from Apache
+   provides a WSGI interface for MediaCore CE to get data from Apache

 ``mediacore``
    the reason we're here!